9830 Patuxent Woods Drive

 The Office of Consumer Protection attempts to informally resolve disputes between consumers and merchants through mediation.
 The mediation process begins when a consumer files a complaint with our office.

-To file a complaint, use our online complaint form or write a letter describing your dispute and the relief you are seeking.
-Mail your complaint, along with copies of any relevant documents (such as receipts, contracts or correspondence) to Howard County Office of Consumer Protection, 9830 Patuxent Woods Drive, Columbia, MD 21046 or e-mail to [email protected].
+To file a complaint, use one of the online complaint forms, below, or send a letter describing your dispute and the relief you are seeking, along with copies of any relevant documents (such as receipts, contracts or correspondence) to Howard County Office of Consumer Protection, 9830 Patuxent Woods Drive, Columbia, MD 21046 or email it to [email protected].

-Upon receipt, complaints are assigned to investigators who read the complaints and accompanying documents.
-Investigators will contact complainants to discuss the complaint, ask questions or to request any additional documents that are needed.
-Investigators will then inform the merchant of the complaint and request the merchant’s response.
+Upon receipt, complaints are assigned to investigators who review the complaints and accompanying documents, then contact complainants to discuss the complaint, ask questions or to request any additional documents if needed.
+Investigators will then inform the merchant of the complaint and request a response.

 During mediation, investigators do not prejudge the validity of a consumer complaint.
 Rather, they will request that the merchant provide its side of the dispute and attempt to reach a fair resolution that is acceptable to both parties.
 They will also use their knowledge of federal, state and local consumer protection laws to ensure that any resolution is in keeping with the requirements of those laws.

 The Office of Consumer Protection (OCP) is created and governed by Sections 17.400 to 413 of the Howard County Code which empowers the Office to:

 The following remedies and penalties may be obtained from persons found to have violated the County’s Consumer Protection Laws:

 Consumers also have the right to pursue private legal actions in court for violations of consumer protection laws to recover actual damages, and, at the court's discretion, punitive damages, equitable relief and reasonable attorney's fees and costs.